Lessons from an Urban Survival Course with Selco: Your Gear and How to Pack It

 A small difference like having paper medical tape or heavy-duty tape can mean a lot if you are doing something important like treating a wound in a rain-soaked environment.

-Over time I have started to believe that word “tactical” has become one of the worst enemies in common sense prepping/survival today.
+Over time I have started to believe that the word “tactical” has become one of the worst enemies in common sense prepping/survival today.

 We have tactical caps, tactical boots, pants, stickers, and whatnot.